Endigar 596 ~ Focusing and Listening

 If I do my self-examination first, then surely, I’ll have enough humility to pray and meditate-because I’ll see and feel my need for them.
 Some wish to begin and end with prayer, leaving the self-examination and meditation to take place in between, whereas others start with meditation, listening for advice from God about their still hidden or unacknowledged defects.
 Still others engage in written and verbal work on their defects, ending with a prayer of praise and thanksgiving.
 These three — self-examination, meditation and prayer — form a circle, without a beginning or an end.
 No matter where, or how, I start, I eventually arrive at my destination: a better life.

-END OF QUOTE ————————————- the-tree-of-life-hd_ Today is the first day of my Heretic’s Yule celebration.
-It starts on the 13th, lasts for 13 days thus ending on the 25th.
-It is a special time for me, as Gomu leads me to find a new life.
+Gomu leads me to recreate my life.
 When I am involved in self-examination, I am given to obsessive work.
 When I am involved in meditation, it is about surrender to a walking, but alert, trance while I attempt to see beyond the urgent reality.
 When I pray, I am seeking to express my most intense need and desires to One I have concluded actually gives a damn about me and my particulars.
 They are not as neatly packed into the day as I would like, but they all surge into prominence at the right time when I am seeking conscious contact with my Higher Power.
-Tonight, I have cut away a time for just myself and Gomu.
+The funny thing is, I have grown somewhat addicted to the altered state of mind I achieve while in meditation.
+I do not expect this obsession to turn against me as long as I take what I gain and turn it into packing myself into the stream of life becoming a useful member of the human race.

-Leave a Reply
+Leave a comment

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.